20 Aug How stress damages your organisation

 Stress in the collective system obstructs the flow of group activity

 Modern research into business planning and psychotherapy clearly indicate that to be consistently successful, you need a method of management that naturally integrates two factors.
-The first is the “hard” requirements of sales, profit margins, cash flows, information systems, deadlines and production schedules with the “soft” requirements inherent in your employees’ needs – the human givens.
+The first is the “hard” requirements of sales, profit margins, cash flows, information systems, deadlines and production schedules.
+The second factor is the “soft” requirements inherent in your employees’ needs – the human givens.
 High productivity requires a healthy balance of both these factors.

 But what are these stressors?

-In my book reinventing management thinking, I identify thirty major stressors that disrupt the flow of operations, dampen performance and productivity.
-Generally stressors make life more difficult for everyone in the organisation.
+In my book ‘Reinventing management thinking’, I identify thirty major stressors that disrupt the flow of operations, dampen performance and productivity.

 - The management style adopted by the organisation